 OSS_URI = "oss://ai-testset/EnglistImg/Img/BadImag/Bmp/Sample001/"

-# Use the loader in your training loop.
+# Use the data in the training loop.

 # Perform training operations.